Kevin O'Flanagan

 Kevin Patrick O'Flanagan (10 June 1919 – 26 May 2006) was an Irish sportsman, physician and sports administrator.
 An outstanding all-rounder, he represented his country at both soccer and rugby union.
 He was also a noted sprinter and long jumper and as a youth played Gaelic football.
 In his spare time he also played golf and tennis at a decent level.
-O'Flanagan played soccer for among others, Bohemian and Arsenal, and as an international he played for both Ireland teams – the FAI XI and the IFA XI.
+O'Flanagan played soccer for among others, Bohemians and Arsenal, and as an international he played for both Ireland teams – the FAI XI and the IFA XI.
 O'Flanagan also played rugby union for UCD, London Irish and Ireland.

 In 1946 he played rugby for Ireland against France and then played soccer for the IFA XI against Scotland seven days later.
 His brother, Mick O'Flanagan, was also a notable sportsman and also represented Ireland at both soccer and rugby union.
 On 30 September 1946 both brothers played together for the FAI XI against England.
 A third brother, Charlie O'Flanagan, also played for Bohs.

 O'Flanagan subsequently became an Olympic official and served on the International Olympic Committee from 1976 to 1994.
 On his retirement he was made an honorary lifetime member of IOC.
 He died in a Dublin hospital in 2006, at the age of 86, after being admitted for heart problems.

 Sporting career

 Early years

 O'Flanagan attended Synge Street CBS, Dublin where the main sport was Gaelic football and he was subsequently included on the minor Dublin county panel.
 The panel also included Johnny Carey and together they also played soccer with Home Farm.
 When the Gaelic Athletic Association found out, O'Flanagan, but not Carey was dropped from the panel.
-He continued to play soccer and joined Bohemian, making his first team debut at 16.
+He continued to play soccer and joined Bohemians, making his first team debut at 16.
 In the summer of 1937 he played for an Ireland junior team against a Birmingham FA XI at West Bromwich and scored twice in a 4–3 win.
 His performance resulted in offers from Liverpool, Aston Villa and Manchester United, but his parents insisted that he complete his education.